-Any Air System/Airborne Store, that is designed and developed by a development organisations for the purpose of Research/ Experimentation/Technology demonstration of new technologies, which shall be produced in limited numbers and shall strictly not to be used for any operation by the Services, is defined as a Research Air System/Airborne Store or Technology Demonstrator.
-D&D Organisation means any research organization, main contractor or user services for undertaking research under purview of this Chapter.
-Scope of the Research Air System/ Airborne Stores includes Manned Air System, Unmanned Aircraft Systems (UAS), Unmanned Helicopter, Air launch missiles, Air launched weapons and Airborne Stores excluding armaments/ Explosives, high energy and hazardous materials.
-Wherever such materials are part of system requirement high energy simulator (Inert) or dummy shall be considered under the purview of RAS.
+Any Air System / Airborne Stores, that is designed and developed by D&D organisations for the purpose of Research / Experimentation / Technology Demonstration of new technologies, which shall be produced in limited numbers and shall strictly not to be used for any operation by the Services, is defined as a Research Air System / Airborne Stores or Technology Demonstrator.
+D&D Organisation means any research Organisation, main contractor or user services for undertaking research under purview of this Chapter.
+Scope of the Research Air System / Airborne Stores (RAS) includes manned Air System, Unmanned Aircraft Systems (UAS), Unmanned Helicopter, Air Launched Missiles, Air Launched Weapons and Airborne Stores excluding armaments / Explosives, high energy and hazardous materials.
+Wherever such materials are part of system requirement, high energy simulator (Inert) or dummy shall be considered under the purview of RAS.

 8.2.
-Requirement
+REQUIREMENT

-Design and Development (D&D) Organisation has to submit the application for Airworthiness certification coverage for Air System/Airborne Stores.
-The Air System/Store can be categorised under the Research category based on the Technology Readiness Level (TRL) and Designer Research Capability Level (DRCL) of D&D Organisation.
-Air System / Airborne Store will be categorised under Research category if the TRL level of System and DRCL of D&D Organisation are more than five i.e. TRL >5 and DRCL >5.
+Design and Development (D&D) Organisation has to submit the application for Airworthiness certification coverage for Air System / Airborne Stores.
+The Air System / Stores can be categorised under the Research category based on the Technology Readiness Level (TRL) and Designer Research Capability Level (DRCL) of D&D Organisation.
+Air System / Airborne Stores will be categorised under Research category if the TRL level of the System and DRCL of D&D Organisation are more than five i.e. TRL >5 and DRCL >5.

 8.3.
-Declaration
+DECLARATION

-For the Air System /Airborne Store under research category, the D&D organisation shall provide the technical details of the project to the Technical Airworthiness Authority (TAA) i.e. CEMILAC and DGAQA shall declare that the proposed Air System/Airborne Store shall be developed for research/experimentation purpose only and shall not be delivered to the User Services for any operational utilisation.
+For the Air System / Airborne Stores under research category, the D&D organisation shall provide the technical details of the project to the Technical Airworthiness Authority (TAA) i.e. CEMILAC and DGAQA and shall declare that the proposed Air System / Airborne Stores shall be developed for research / experimentation purpose only and shall not be delivered to the User Services for any operational utilisation.